austineinstein/seneca/record_label_analyst.md

 ### Notes

-* Email addresses are normalized to lowercase.
+* Email addresses are normalised to lowercase.
 * Name is optional and may be returned as `null`.

 ---